 In Bogota, the city where I live, the vaccination process has progressed the past months, and the restrictions to circulation have finally ended (they lasted for more than a year!).
 As businesses, restaurants, schools and public transportation reopen, the city is waking up after a long sleep.
-To provide a record of some of the urban and everyday life transformations that happened during the pandemic, I would like to share some of the images and sounds of Paisajes Distantes/Distant Landscapes, a collaborative art project I worked on in 2020 together with my friend Daniel Cardoso Llach and that we presented (virtually) at the 11th International Conference on Computational Creativity ICCC’20.
+To provide a record of some of the urban and everyday life transformations that happened during the pandemic, I would like to share some of the images and sounds of Paisajes Distantes/Distant Landscapes, a collaborative art project I developed last year with my friend Daniel Cardoso Llach and that we presented (virtually) at the 11th International Conference on Computational Creativity ICCC’20.

 Paisajes Distantes/Distant Landscapes is a networked audiovisual performance that explores the lockdown urban transformations of Bogota (Colombia) and Pittsburgh (USA) through a creative dialogue that mixes, processes and synthesizes visuals and sounds recorded at the two cities during the 2020 quarantines.
 Although the performance was selected to be presented at the physical space of Convento São Francisco in Coimbra as part of the ICCC conference, the evolution of the pandemic and travel restrictions forced us to present the project as an audiovisual piece on a virtual platform.
 The piece comprises music played remotely and in real time by us — each one in one of the two cities — through a networked music performance (NMP) system, and visual and audio materials recorded during the pandemic.